mgualdron/TablePlus/_posts/2016-01-21-introducing-tableplus.md

 ### Download

-Install it from the Chrome Web Store.
+Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tableplus/fhgekekdakigpdfdppllmpackoklhklb)

 TablePlus is developed on and hosted with GitHub.
 Head to the <a href="https://github.com/mgualdron/TablePlus">GitHub repository</a> for code downloads, bug reports, and feature requests.

 ### Paste Jira Table Markup